jyztintan/tp/docs/UserGuide.md

    e.g. `a/6 College Avenue Westr/Has a dog` will only recognise the `a/` prefix as the `r/` prefix is preceded by `t` whihs is a non-whitespace character.
 * Command words are case-insensitive<br>
   e.g. `add` and `ADD` both indicate the command word for `add`
+* You may input the parameters in any order (e.g. if the command specifies `n/NAME a/ADDRESS`, `a/ADDRESS n/NAME` is also acceptable).
 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 * Parameters enclosed in `[]` are optional to input.